-The 2013 Festival was funded by the Saffron Walden Initiative, Croucher Needham and Saffron Walden Town Council
+The 2013 Festival was also funded by the Saffron Walden Initiative, Croucher Needham and Saffron Walden Town Council

 Organised by the